MicrosoftDocs/SupportArticles-docs/support/windows-server/networking/description-dnslint-utility.md

 The command `dnslint /y /d msn.com /r c:\reports\reskit /t` creates two reports in the C:\Reports folder.
 One report is called Reskit.htm and the other is called Reskit.txt.
 Existing report files are overwritten without prompting you.

 The `/no_open` switch prevents DNSLint from automatically opening the report after it's generated.
-This option is useful when you use DNSLint in scripts when you don't want to review the reports immediately or review the reports from the system that DNSLint was run from.
+This option is useful when you use DNSLint in scripts if you don't want to:

+- Review the reports immediately.
+- Review the reports from the system that DNSLint was run from.

 For example, the command `dnslint /y /d msn.com /no_open` generates a report called Dnslint.htm that overwrites a pre-existing report with the same name, without prompting the user.
 DNSLint doesn't automatically open the report when it's completed.

 Use the `/test_tcp` (test TCP port 53) option to request that TCP port 53 be tested when `/d` is used.
 Many DNS servers on the Internet today don't accept DNS queries on TCP port 53, to avoid possible attacks on that port.
 By default, only UDP port 53 is tested when DNSLint is run.
 Specifying the `/test_tcp` option will get DNSLint to send a single DNS query by TCP and report whether a response was received.